a2z2k26/bumba-voice/docs/archive/final-reports/CHATTA_FINAL_AUDIT_REPORT.md

 **Overall Grade: B+ (87/100)**

-The CHATTA Voice System represents a successful completion of an ambitious 48-sprint project, delivering a feature-rich, performant, and production-ready voice interaction platform.
+The Bumba Voice Voice System represents a successful completion of an ambitious 48-sprint project, delivering a feature-rich, performant, and production-ready voice interaction platform.
 With minor adjustments, it will achieve full operational status.

 ---